Savings account interest rates: Myths vs. facts

 Fact: Banks are one of the safest places for your money.
 Be sure your bank is FDIC-insured, and up to $250,000 of your deposits across all your accounts will be insured.
 Your money is insured through the government.
 The FDIC was created by Congress to boost confidence in the U.S. financial system.
 Putting your money in the bank no matter savings account interest rates may better protect it than leaving it in your house or even investing in the stock market.

-Ready to open a U.S. Bank savings account?
-Explore your options.
+Ready to get started?
+Explore U.S. Bank savings accounts

 Related content